 Virtually any material can be used on this roof type but proper window installation is key since the clear path of the sun also presents an easy route for the rain.

 The slope sheds water into a central drain and creates a vaulted ceiling look on the interior.
-Since the design is used in eco homes, environmentally friendly materials are generally used for the roofing.
+Since the design is used in eco-homes, environmentally friendly materials are generally used for roofing.

-There is a broad scope when it comes to finding the perfect roof for your needs.
-Not every roofing type is ideal for your particular climate or even how your building is situated on the property (sunlight, wind, etc.) In these instances custom, or combination, roofs are utilized to give you the best possible function for your building.
+There is a broad scope when it comes to finding the perfect roof style for your needs.
+Not every type is going to be ideal for your particular climate or even how your building is situated on the property (sunlight, wind, etc.) In these instances custom, or combination, roofs are utilized to give you the best possible function for your building.

-Combination roofs take two or more different roofing styles and implement them as needed.
-The result also creates a unique curb appeal and a perfect opportunity to add contrast to your aesthetics.
-The biggest risks of combination roofs is creating unnecessary valleys where leaks can occur but also designing mismatched looks that are more of an eyesore than an asset.
+Combination roofs combine two or more different roof styles to create the one that is uniquely suitable for a particular house, climate, etc. The result also creates a unique curb appeal and a perfect opportunity to add contrast to your aesthetics.
+The biggest risks of combination roofs is creating unnecessary end-walls and valleys where leaks can occur, but also designing mismatched looks that are more of an eyesore than an asset.

 Granted your home’s roof does keep out the rain, snow, and wind. but it also serves important insulating and ventilation properties.

 A roof’s structure including the attic space and its venting and insulation is what often determines how energy efficient a home or a building will be — by either absorbing or reflecting heat.

 The roof shape also provides curb appeal and aesthetics by serving as the focal point of the building’s exterior or creating vaulted ceilings on the interior of the house.

 What roof style do you find most appealing?

 Need a Roofer?
 Get 4 Free Quotes From Local Pros: